 Blood donors sought

 LIFELINE Blood Services has announced that several blood drives are taking place in northwest Tennessee in the coming days.
-The bloodmobile will be at South Fulton Elementary School from noon-6 p.m.
-Monday; at E.W.
-James grocery in Martin Dec.
-12 from noon-6 p.m.; at First State Bank in Union City for “Battle of the Banks” Dec.
-20 from 9 a.m.-12:30 p.m. and 2-4 p.m.; and at Health Quest on East Reelfoot Avenue in Union City Dec.
-27 from 1-7 p.m.
+Locally, the bloodmobile will be at Baptist Memorial Hospital-Union City Wednesday from noon-5 p.m., at Rutherford Church of Christ Jan.
+7 from 2:30-6:30 p.m., at E.W.
+James in Martin Jan.
+14 from noon-6 p.m., at Troy First Baptist Church Jan.
+21 from 3-7 p.m. and at Health Quest in Union City Jan.
+28 from 1-7 p.m.
+There is a critical need for types O negative and B positive during the first week of January.

 Donors are reminded to bring proof of identity.
 A photo ID or two alternate forms of identification (blood center card, Social Security card, birth certificate, library card, voter registration card, club membership card, insurance card, payroll stub, current utility bill, professional license, selective service card, personal check book, voter registration, bank or credit card, school or work ID without photo, vehicle registration, INS card, fishing or hunting license) are necessary.
 Donors should eat within four hours of giving blood.